'PayCM' posters surface in Bengaluru, Bommai orders inquiry | Politics

 ''This is a baseless campaign in social media.
 Everyone knows how to do such things.
 Also, people know who is running the campaign.
 These are pseudo campaigns, which have intensified only recently.
 This has no value,'' he added.

-The CM said he is hurt because more than him, Karnataka is getting a bad name due to such a campaign. ''So, we have decided to put a brake on such activities,'' Bommai said.
+The Chief Minister said he is hurt because more than him, Karnataka is getting a bad name due to such a campaign. ''So, we have decided to put a brake on such activities,'' Bommai said.

-The posters, which appeared in the central region of the city resembled advertisements of electronic wallet Paytm.

-Bommai's face figures in the middle of the QR code with the message ''40 % accepted here''. ''Scanning the QR code takes the user to the 40 per cent 'sarkara' website launched by the Congress for the (bribery) complaints'', according to sources.

-A contractors' body had recently levelled bribery charges that contractors had to pay 40 per cent commission to get public works contracts, an allegation strongly denied by the government.
+A contractors' body had recently levelled bribery charges that contractors had to pay 40 per cent commission to get public work contracts, an allegation strongly denied by the government.

-Soon after the matter came to the notice of the authorities, these posters in public places were removed.

-''It's undoubtedly the handiwork of the Congress.
-Already Chief Minister Basavaraj Bommai has ordered an investigation and booked cases against those involved in this mischief,'' BJP state Media cell in charge Karunakara Khasle told PTI.
+The BJP attacked the Congress for the poster campaign. ''Already, Chief Minister Basavaraj Bommai has ordered an investigation and booked cases against those involved in this mischief,'' BJP state media cell in-charge Karunakara Khasle told PTI.

 He added that the BJP state unit has also appealed to the Chief Minister to expose those who were behind this act.